-Members of Wake Forest University athletic teams will be on hand to sign autographs, and speakers from the medical school faculty will be talking about such topics as pediatric obesity, nutrition, exercise and diabetes.
+Members of Wake Forest University athletic teams will be on hand to sign autographs, and speakers from the medical school faculty will discuss topics such as pediatric obesity, nutrition, exercise and diabetes.

-Volunteers for the “Share the Health” include local physicians affiliated with Wake Forest University and students from the Medical School’s physician and physician assistant programs.
-Spanish translation will be provided by Centro Clinico, Downtown Health Plaza, and Wake Forest undergraduate and medical students.
+Volunteers for the “Share the Health” include local physicians affiliated with Wake Forest University in addition to medical and physician assistant students.
+Spanish translation will be provided.

 Funding for the fair is raised by the medical students and through support from several student organizations.
 Additional funding is from the Northwest Area Health Education Center, the American Medical Association, and the Alpha Omega Alpha Medical Honor Society.